evhub/coconut/HELP.md

 _Note: If you're having trouble, or if anything mentioned in this tutorial doesn't seem to work for you, feel free to [ask for help on Gitter](https://gitter.im/evhub/coconut) and somebody will try to answer your question as soon as possible._

-### No Installation

-If you want to run Coconut without installing it on your machine, try the [online interpreter](https://cs121-team-panda.github.io/coconut-interpreter).

 ## Starting Out

 ### Using the Interpreter